 How Did Montblanc Start Making Watches?

 Montblanc had already started venturing into new markets by 1935, when it acquired a leather goods company in Offenbach.
-This allowed it to produce fine leather accessories for its pens, such as pen pouches and leather-bound notebooks.
+This allowed it to produce fine leather accessories for its pens, such as Saffiano pen holders and leather-bound notebooks.

 In 1996, the brand expanded its product range further by introducing men’s jewelry and accessories to complement its Meisterstück line.
 Experiencing rapid success with these ventures, the company heads deliberated on which market to pursue next.

 The exacting, tradition-heavy field of fine watchmaking, though highly intimidating, seemed a fitting next step for the perfectionist Montblanc.